Tencent/TurboTransformers/README.md

 ## TODO
-Currently (June 2020), In the near futuer, we will add support for other models (Albert [Work In Progress], GPT2) and low-precision floating point (CPU int8, GPU FP16).
+Currently (June 2020), In the near futuer, we will add support for low-precision models (CPU int8, GPU FP16).
 **Looking forwards to your contribution!**

 ## Lisence